oomph-lib/oomph-lib/README.md

 allows for floating point tolerances (both absolute and relative) it cannot cope with data appearing in a different order.
-This can be very confusing to debug because the code then produces the correct results and plotting packages will display it correctly, but yet the tests fail.
+This can be very confusing to debug because the code then produces the correct results and plotting packages will display them correctly, but yet the tests fail.

 Such problems are usually caused by the use of wildcards in the validations scripts, the comparison of data that is stored